Op5.22 Wyrick Student Project – Guidelines for Program Operation

 After receiving the projects, the Wyrick Commission must review the projects and determine if all requirements have been met by the project sponsors.
 If any project proposal is unacceptable as submitted, but the Commission believes the proposal would be acceptable if modified, then the Commission may return the proposal to its sponsor(s) for modification.
 The proposal may be modified during this time only to the extent that it addresses the concerns of the Commission.
 Extensive modifications to the proposal will not be accepted after the deadline stated in Section VII, Subsection b, Paragraph 6.
 The modified proposal shall be submitted to the Commission during a time period of no more than two weeks following return to the sponsor(s).
 The Commission reserves the right to return the proposal to the sponsor(s) multiple times to address concerns, as necessary.

-The Office of Planning, Design & Construction shall return all reviewed project proposals to the Wyrick Commission no later than March 1, unless a delay is approved by a majority of the Commission.
+The Office of Design & Construction shall return all reviewed project proposals to the Wyrick Commission no later than March 1, unless a delay is approved by a majority of the Commission.
 If the Commission approves a delay in the March 1 submission deadline, the Commission may revise subsequent deadlines as well.

 The Commission must submit a written report to the President of the University no later than the second week of March recommending up to ten project proposals for placement on the April ballot.
 The report must include the Commission's justification for recommending or rejecting each project and copies of the final project proposals.
 The report shall be forwarded to the Student Body President and must be posted on the official SGA bulletin board or other such place as designated by the Student Body Vice President.